Caryn Franklin: Background

 She collected an Honorary Fellowship from The Arts University College at Bournemouth, and held a visiting Fellowship at London College of Fashion.
 She has an Honorary Doctorate from both Kingston School of Art and Southampton Solent.
-She has been as a visiting professor at Kingston since 2016.
+She teaches evening classes in applied psychology at Goldsmiths and has been as a visiting professor at Kingston since 2016.

 Education

 Franklin was educated at Feltham Comprehensive, leaving with A levels in Art and Law, Kingston School of Art, in Kingston upon Thames, graduating BA (Hons) in Graphic Design.
 She then completed a postgraduate year at Central St Martins on typography and photography, and in later life, graduated with distinction after studying an MSc in Applied Psychology at the London College of Fashion under Dr Carolyn Mair.

 Activism

-As a fashion activist, Franklin has been vocal about unachievable body image ideals since the early 1990s working with the Eating Disorders Association (later to become Beat).
+As a fashion activist, Franklin has been vocal about unachievable body image ideals in fashion since the early 1990s working with the Eating Disorders Association (later to become Beat).
 Collaboration with BEAT ended in 2010.
-She has co-created a variety of campaigns, from Fashion Cares in the 1980s, which addressed AIDS fundraising, to co-chairing Fashion Targets Breast Cancer since 1996 with designer Amanda Wakeley, a campaign that has helped spread the important message of "early detection saves lives", and contributed to the building and maintenance of Britain's first ever Breast Cancer Research Centre.
+She has co-created a variety of campaigns, from Fashion Cares in the 1980s, which addressed AIDS fundraising, to co-chairing Fashion Targets Breast Cancer from 1996-2021 with designer Amanda Wakeley, a campaign that has helped spread the important message of "early detection saves lives", and contributed to the building and maintenance of Britain's first ever Breast Cancer Research Centre.

 Also important for Franklin is promoting the debate for ethical sourcing and supply as well as promoting Fair Trade ideals.
 Having visited a variety of garment worker projects abroad, as well as meeting survivors from the collapsed Rana Plaza factory as part of a fact-finding mission organised by People Tree Founder Safia Minney MBE, Franklin is a supporter of sustainable fashion business and has made regular contributions to many slow fashion campaigns, collaborating with charities such as Oxfam and supporting initiatives including Extinction Rebellion Boycott Fashion.